-- L1: Inertia: an object in motion will remain in motion, an object at rest will remain at rest, unless acted on by an unbalanced force. - L2: The force produced by an object is equal to the product of its mass and its acceleration. - L3: For every action there is an equal and opposite reaction.
+- NL1 Inertia: an object in motion will remain in motion, an object at rest will remain at rest, unless acted on by an unbalanced force. - NL2 The force produced by an object is equal to the product of its mass and its acceleration. - NL3 For every action there is an equal and opposite reaction.

 Laws of motion are generalizations from experimental evidence and observation.
-The phenomena, the E_n , are sensory experiences.
+The phenomena, the $E_n$ , are sensory experiences.

-Hume argues that while we base our knowledge of laws in principles of induction over sense experiences, our beliefs in such principles are unjustified.
+Hume argues that while we base our knowledge of laws on principles of induction over sense experiences, our beliefs in such principles are unjustified.